gsperka/dish-combination-calculator/README.md

 "Combination 2 is: hot wings, hot wings, mixed fruit, sampler plate"
 ```

-# Scenario Two - You are passing in new information for the first time
+## Scenario Two - You are passing in new information for the first time

 If you are entering in information for the first time, you will want to execute a different command.
 It's very important to note that it must follow the exact syntax.
-For example, if you choose to use double quotes instead of single quotes, an error will be thrown.
+If you choose to use double quotes instead of single quotes, an error will be thrown.

 Sample command: